Kuttrame Thandanai

-This film starring Vidharth, Pooja Devariya and Aishwarya Rajesh in the leading roles.
-Supporting role played by Rahman, Nassar, Guru Somasundaram, G. Marimuthu and Yogi Babu Played guest appearances.
+This film stars Vidharth, Pooja Devariya and Aishwarya Rajesh in the leading roles.
+The supporting roles played by Rahman, Nassar, Guru Somasundaram, G. Marimuthu and Yogi Babu made guest appearances.

-This film is written by M. Manikandan and Anand Annamalai, music score by Ilaiyaraaja (without songs), edited by Anucharan (Kirumi fame director and editor), production designed by Balasubramanian and Vijay Aadhinathan.
+This film is written by M. Manikandan and Anand Annamalai with a music score by Ilaiyaraaja (without songs), edited by Anucharan (Kirumi fame director and editor), produced and designed by Balasubramanian and Vijay Aadhinathan.

 The film is based on the novel "Crime and Punishment" by Fyodor Dostoevsky.
 The film follows the story of a man with tunnel vision, who is slowly going blind and cannot afford the surgery to fix his eyes.
-When he witnesses a young woman's murder, the suspects offer him large sums of money to remain quiet and he inadvertently gets stuck in between two parties.
-The film released on 2 September 2016 to positive reviews, following several screenings at film festivals worldwide.
+When he witnesses a young woman's murder, the suspects offer him large sums of money to remain quiet and he inadvertently gets stuck between two parties.
+The film was released on 2 September 2016 to positive reviews, following several screenings at film festivals worldwide.

 Plot

 Ravi, a young man suffering from tunnel vision, works as a collection boy in a credit card collection office.
 Anu is his senior officer, and also a close friend.
 Ravi lives in a housing colony, which is surrounded by many flats.
 He lives on the first floor and opposite to his house on the ground floor lives Swetha, a young woman who appears to be modern and carefree.
 Ravi always watches her from his balcony and sometimes watches her secretly.
 She is often visited by a few men.
 One of them is her boss Vijay Prakash, who brings her a gift on his birthday and the other seems to be her boyfriend Arun.
 One day Ravi sees Arun coming out of her house angry and stares at him as he drives away.

 Ravi is getting treatment for his eye condition and his doctor says his condition could only get worse in the future and needs an eye transplant, which would cost him ₹ 3,20,000.
 As he doesn't have enough money, he tries to apply for a loan from his boss, which is rejected.

 One night, Ravi sees Vijay Prakash coming out of Swetha's house with a panicked expression and gets back inside suddenly and locks the door.
 Ravi gets suspicious and goes down and enquires him about Swetha.
 He calls him inside and shows him Swetha, who is lying dead in a pool of blood.
 Ravi assumes that Vijay Prakash has killed Swetha and gets angry.
 But Vijay Prakash offers him a deal to remain quiet, despite claiming that he did not kill her and if his name is involved in her death, then it may affect his name and business in the society.
 So in order to get his eye condition cured, Ravi agrees to remain quiet and takes ₹ 3,20,000 from Vijay Prakash.
 Vijay and Ravi part ways.